LambdaTest/Robot-Selenium-Sample/README.md

 ## Steps to Run your First Test

 Step 1.
-Clone the Python-Pytest-Selenium Repository.
+Clone the Robot-Selenium-Sample Repository.

 ```
 git clone https://github.com/LambdaTest/Robot-Selenium-Sample
 ```

 Step 2.
-Next we create and Activate the virtual environment in the Python-Pytest-Selenium folder.
+Next we create and Activate the virtual environment in the Robot-Selenium-Sample folder.

 For Linux/MacOS
 ```